Open Gromov-Witten invariants and mirror maps for semi-Fano toric manifolds: Equivalence between mirror map and Lagrangian Floer approach

 and the mirror map is obtained by inverting the above formal power series.
 It is of the form $\hat{q}_i = \conste^{\phi_i(q)} q_i$ for $i=1,\ldots,l$.
 Thus the above equality gives

 for $k=n+1,\ldots,m$.
 Now recall that

-is expressed in terms of open Gromov-Witten invariants $n_{\beta_j + \alpha}$.
-Thus one would like to solve for $\delta_j$ as a series in $q$ in order to compute the open Gromov-Witten invariants.
+is expressed in terms of open GW invariants $n_{\beta_j + \alpha}$.
+Thus one would like to solve for $\delta_j$ as a series in $q$ in order to compute the open GW invariants.
 Notice that we have $l$ equations ($k$ runs from $n+1$ to $m$), while we have $m$ unknown variables $\delta_k$'s!
 It turns out that at most $l-1$ of the $\delta_k$'s are non-zero.
 To see this we need the following result in Gonz\'alez-Iritani \cite{G-I11}:

 \begin{prop}[Proposition 4.3 of \cite{G-I11}] Let $X$ be a compact semi-Fano toric manifold and denote its irreducible toric divisors by $D_1, \ldots, D_m$.
 Define

 Then $g_0^{(i)} = 0$ if and only if the primitive generator $v_i$ corresponding to $D_i$ is a vertex of the fan polytope (the convex hull of primitive generators of rays in the fan) of $X$. \end{prop}